crollo1/digi-me-react-frontend/README.md

 ## To Do List

 • Add profile pictures to Users (default or selected)

+• Time sensitive reminders to feed your pet and yourself

 • Map intergration to allow other users to join in and battle